DWI

 Drivers can be charged with second-degree felonies if they kill someone while they are operating their vehicle while intoxicated.
 There are severe consequences, including the possibility of substantial prison time for a conviction.

-At Mary Beth Harrell Law Firm, our experienced Killeen intoxication manslaughter attorneys have decades of experience fighting for the accused.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our experienced Killeen intoxication manslaughter attorneys have decades of experience fighting for the accused.
 We know how to fight against these charges, and how to dismantle the case against you.
 If you have been accused of intoxication manslaughter, contact us today.

 What is intoxication manslaughter?